 Matthew has a long-standing connection with Yma, having worked with Sam Horwill when ‘Here’ was founded in Brighton, in 2008, where he is still a Non-executive director and Chief Information Officer.

 Chloe began working as a Project Administrator at Yma in July 2021.
 After completing a degree in Politics and International Relations, Chloe worked in a Quality Governance capacity in NHS England and NHS Wales.
 With a keen interest in creating the foundations for quality, person-centred care, Chloe is really looking forward to working with change-makers across Primary Care in Wales to support the delivery of excellent care.

-Chloe enjoys spending her spare time reading, writing, and exploring the surrounds of Mid Wales.
+Chloe enjoys spending her spare time writing, swimming, and exploring the surrounds of Mid Wales.